DaanVanVugt/cv/index.md

 :   **Co-owner at [tracklete.io](https://tracklete.io)**

     - An online system for rower performance tracking and crew management
-    - Develop the application and expand internationally
+    - Develop the web application, focusing on workout analytics and GPS data
+    - Work on strategy for (international) expansion

 2017 - 2018
 :   **Developer at [chaintip.io](https://chaintip.io)**